 Self, Soul, and God

-Mystics always seem to become alone, and find themselves, and find God, at the same time.
+Mystics always seem to, alone in solitude, find themselves. . . and find God, at the same time.

 The neuroscientist, Michael Graziano, thinks that Self, Soul, and God are all related manifestations of the human neurologic system of mental social perception.
-NOT, mind you, mental social thinking, but rather mental social perception.
-He emphasizes this.
-Perceptions – the experiences of our senses – are what we automatically and unconsciously consider to be real – they are believed.
+NOT, mind you, mental social thinking, rather mental social perception.
+He emphasizes perception – the experience of our senses – what we automatically and unconsciously consider to be real.
+Perceptions, he says, are believed.
 And what is fundamental about God, Self, and Soul, is that they are believed.

-He explains that all of our perceptions are constructed models in the brain that build our experience in predetermined ways.
-We don’t experience these perceptions in this way, however, we experience our perceptions as objective pictures of the real world.
+He explains, however, that our perceptions are actually constructed models in the brain, that create our experience in predetermined ways.
+We don’t experience them in this way, though, we experience them as objective aspects of the real world.
 Our minds fool us this way . . . very, very convincingly.
-Our minds are virtual reality Oculus devices.
+Our minds are virtual-reality devices.

 Evolution has created these constructed models of perception, in our brains, not to be ‘true’ as we think of objective reality as being ‘true’, but for the purpose of promoting our evolutionary interests and goals – survival and reproduction.
-These models are constructed in various ways, for various kinds of perception, with or without cognitive, perceptual, and motor elements, and with or without conscious elements, as natural selection has found to be best.
-Most importantly, Mr. Graziano emphasizes, we are NOT built to be conscious that they are constructs, Rather, we are built to believe – to feel – that they mirror objective reality.
+They are constructed in various ways, for various kinds of perception, with or without cognitive, or motor elements, and with or without conscious elements, as natural selection has found to be best.
+Most importantly, Graziano emphasizes, we are NOT built to be conscious that they are constructs, Rather, we are built to believe – to feel – that they mirror objective reality.
+We don’t ‘think‘ them, we ‘know‘ them.

-Our social perceptions, perceptions about what other living beings, particularly other human beings, are thinking, feeling, wanting, and planning to do, are no different than our other perceptions of the world.
+Our social perceptions – perceptions about what other living beings, (particularly other human beings), are thinking, feeling, wanting, and planning to do, are no different than our other perceptions of the world.
 Our evolutionary needs require intense social perception, as other living beings are key elements of the problems and opportunities of our lives.
-We perceive awareness in other people and model their world of perceptions as we think they likely are experiencing them, models about what we think other minds are thinking and feeling.
+We conjecture about the awareness and intentions and perceptions of other beings.
+We model their world of perceptions and what they are thinking and feeling so as to understand and cope with their actions.

 We live immersed in self-created models of minds crowding around us.”